Belt Sander Accident Attorney

 In addition to repetitive use injuries and exposure to contaminants, workers may suffer any of the following due to belt sander defects.

 - Injuries to the eye— debris thrown into the air can make it into the eyes, even when the worker is wearing protective gear.
 Fine particles can remain in the air for some time, making it possible for fine wood or metal shavings to enter the eyes where they become irritants.
-Serious damage may occur to the eyes if the shavings scratch the cornea or become lodged in the eye.
+Serious damage may occur to the eyes (including vision loss and blindness) if the shavings scratch the cornea or become lodged in the eye.